3D printing: Gun legislation and administration

-The US Department of Homeland Security and the Joint Regional Intelligence Center released a memo stating that "significant advances in three-dimensional (3D) printing capabilities, availability of free digital 3D printable files for firearms components, and difficulty regulating file sharing may present public safety risks from unqualified gun seekers who obtain or manufacture 3D printed guns" and that "proposed legislation to ban 3D printing of weapons may deter, but cannot completely prevent, their production.
+The US Department of Homeland Security and the Joint Regional Intelligence Center released a memo stating that "significant advances in three-dimensional (3D) printing capabilities, availability of free digital 3D printable files for firearms components, and difficulty regulating file sharing may present public safety risks from unqualified gun seekers who obtain or manufacture 3D printed guns" and that "proposed legislation to ban 3D printing of weapons may deter, but cannot completely prevent their production.
 Even if the practice is prohibited by new legislation, online distribution of these 3D printable files will be as difficult to control as any other illegally traded music, movie or software files."

 Attempting to restrict the distribution of gun plans via the Internet has been likened to the futility of preventing the widespread distribution of DeCSS, which enabled DVD ripping.
 After the US government had Defense Distributed take down the plans, they were still widely available via the Pirate Bay and other file sharing sites.
 Downloads of the plans from the UK, Germany, Spain, and Brazil were heavy.
 Some US legislators have proposed regulations on 3D printers to prevent them from being used for printing guns.
-3D printing advocates have suggested that such regulations would be futile, could cripple the 3D printing industry, and could infringe on free speech rights, with early pioneer of 3D printing Professor Hod Lipson suggesting that gunpowder could be controlled instead.
+3D printing advocates have suggested that such regulations would be futile, could cripple the 3D printing industry and could infringe on free speech rights, with early pioneers of 3D printing professor Hod Lipson suggesting that gunpowder could be controlled instead.

 Internationally, where gun controls are generally stricter than in the United States, some commentators have said the impact may be more strongly felt since alternative firearms are not as easily obtainable.
-Officials in the United Kingdom have noted that producing a 3D printed gun would be illegal under their gun control laws.
+Officials in the United Kingdom have noted that producing a 3D-printed gun would be illegal under their gun control laws.
 Europol stated that criminals have access to other sources of weapons but noted that as technology improves, the risks of an effect would increase.

 Aerospace regulation

 In the United States, the FAA has anticipated a desire to use additive manufacturing techniques and has been considering how best to regulate this process.
 The FAA has jurisdiction over such fabrication because all aircraft parts must be made under FAA production approval or under other FAA regulatory categories.
-In December 2016, the FAA approved the production of a 3D printed fuel nozzle for the GE LEAP engine.
+In December 2016, the FAA approved the production of a 3D-printed fuel nozzle for the GE LEAP engine.
 Aviation attorney Jason Dickstein has suggested that additive manufacturing is merely a production method, and should be regulated like any other production method.
 He has suggested that the FAA's focus should be on guidance to explain compliance, rather than on changing the existing rules, and that existing regulations and guidance permit a company "to develop a robust quality system that adequately reflects regulatory needs for quality assurance".